hpc-carpentry/old-hpc-workflows/_episodes/07-resources.md

 - "Use `threads` to indicate the number of cores used by a rule."
 - "Resources are arbitrary and can be used for anything."
 - "The `&&` operator is a useful tool when chaining bash commands."
+- "While available resources will limit the total number of tasks that can execute in parallel, Snakemake will attempt to run at least one task even when sufficient resources are not available."
+- "It is up to you to tell code how many resources it should be using."
 ---

 After the exercises at the end of our last lesson, our Snakefile looks